mmomtchev/xc-db/README.md

 In order to install and use this project, besides the source code available here, you will also need:

 -   A collection of flight tracks in FAI `.igc` format enriched with sidecar `.json` files containing the metadata (look below for an example)
--   _(optionally)_ A database of the wind conditions covering the period/area of the flight tracks in GRIB format https://xcdb.velivole.fr/wind2012.grib to https://xcdb.velivole.fr/wind2023.grib covers France from 2012 to May 20th 2023
+-   _(optionally)_ A database of the wind conditions covering the period/area of the flight tracks in GRIB format that can be obtained from ERA5 using the provider downloader

 -   _(optionally)_ A list of names and coordinates for the possible launch locations in GeoJSON format https://data.velivole.fr/data/launch_sites.min.geojson is a good European database